Overall equipment effectiveness (OEE): 3 insights from analyzing your lab equipment utilization data

 To fully optimize equipment uptime and increase throughput, you need to answer those questions based on historical instrument usage patterns, or even better: prevent equipment under-utilization before it happens.

-The obvious requirement here is to have the data readily available to generate insight into your Overall Equipment Effectiveness (OEE).
+The obvious requirement here is to have the data readily available to generate insight into your Overall Equipment Effectiveness.
 From there, you need to understand the root-cause of issues and identify reasons for downtime by answering questions like:

 - Can we increase the use of idle equipment?
 Are there opportunities to make better use of our available equipment?